- Organization Overview

 Robert L. Day Collection

-This past spring, during our annual Homecoming celebrations, the UCSF Library Archives & Special Collections unveiled the new Robert L. Day Collection, complete with archival material occupying more than 40 linear feet, 45 boxes, and many historic items.
+This past spring, during our annual Homecoming celebrations, the UCSF Library Archives and Special Collections unveiled the new Robert L. Day Collection, complete with archival material occupying more than 40 linear feet, 45 boxes, and many historic items.

 When Bob “retired” in 2012 after serving on recall for years, he completed a 50-plus-year academic career at UCSF as a beloved member of our faculty and the School’s unofficial historian.
 You can easily enjoy the online items from the Collection, including a large assortment of wonderful photos, documents, and the must-read “Bob Day: An Oral History” (PDF, 245 pages, 749 KB).